The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 7 days taught me something I did not expect.
 The best moments aren't the ones you plan.
 They're the elderly woman on the Shinkansen who offered me half her bento box without speaking.
 The way evening light catches gold leaf at Kinkaku-ji when clouds part for exactly thirty seconds.
 The sound of wooden sandals on stone paths at 6 AM when you're the only person at a temple that will host thousands by noon.
 Japan holds infinite details, and one week gives you just enough to recognize how much remains undiscovered.

 When you return (and most first-time visitors do), you won't follow this itinerary again.
 You'll know which cities pulled at you, which moments felt rushed, and what you missed while moving too fast.
 You'll book that ryokan in the mountains for three nights instead of one.
 You'll sit longer in Gion watching the light fade.
 You'll find the yakitori place where the chef remembers your order.
-That is when Japan stops being a destination and becomes something closer to understanding.
+That is when Japan experiences stops being a destination and becomes something closer to understanding.